 This website does not use HTTP cookies at all, or any tracking technology.

-Solely for security purpose, the HTTP server answering your browser/HTTP client may log your IP address (or the IP address of your proxy), when the server answered your browser/HTTP client, and any component of the HTTP request your client sent.
+Solely for security purpose, the HTTP server answering your browser/HTTP client may log your IP address (or the IP address of your proxy), when the server answered your browser/HTTP client, and any component of the HTTP request your client sent for 1 year.

 Reasonable technical measures are in place to ensure the confidentiality of these logs.